safe-global/safe-docs/safe-core-sdk/protocol-kit/README.md

 ### Send ETH to the Safe

 You will send some ETH to this Safe.
-Owner 1 will deposit 0.01 Goerli ETH to this Safe from our personal account following the [instructions in Quickstart](https://docs.safe.global/learn/quickstart).

 ```tsx
 const safeAddress = safeSdk.getAddress()